tanishqdayma/tanishqdayma/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-🚀 I'm Tanishq, a passionate data professional with a track record of architecting efficient large-scale data solutions and crafting insights in a dynamic client-facing environment.
+🚀 I'm Tanishq, a passionate data enthusiast with a track record of architecting efficient large-scale data solutions and crafting insights in a dynamic client-facing environment.

 📚 Currently pursuing my Master's in Management Information Systems at Texas A&M University, College Station, with a focus on Data Engineering, Data Analysis, and Technical Product Management.